Cookies on the Healthspan site

 Have no double bonds in their backbone.
 As a result, the fatty acids are rigid and tend to form solid fats at room temperature.
 This rigidity may contribute to hardening of the arteries.

 Are those that have one or more double bonds in their backbone.
 These are further classified according to the number of double bonds into monounsaturated and polyunsaturated fats.

 Have a single double bond, which keeps them flexible, so they tend to form a liquid or semi-solid oil at room temperature.
 This molecular flexibility may help to keep arteries more elastic.
 Good dietary sources of monounsaturated fats include avocadoes and olive oil.

-Ideally, you need a balance between omega-6 and omega-3 but the modern diet tends to provide as much as fifteen times more omega-6s than omega-3s.
-Coronary heart disease is associated with low-grade inflammation, and for preventing a second heart attack, studies have found that reducing the ratio between omega-6 and omega-3 to 4 to 1 was associated with a 70% decrease in total mortality.2
+Ideally, you need a balance between omega 6 and omega 3 but the modern diet tends to provide as much as fifteen times more omega 6s than omega 3s.
+Coronary heart disease is associated with low-grade inflammation, and for preventing a second heart attack, studies have found that reducing the ratio between omega 6 and omega 3 to 4: 1 was associated with a 70% decrease in total mortality.2

 Fat is an important part of the diet, providing energy, building blocks for making hormones and cell membranes, enabling nerve conduction and the absorption of some vitamins and minerals, for example.
 When you eat more fat than you need however, the excess is stored, which can lead to excess weight which increases the risk of type 2 diabetes and coronary artery disease.